Taro's camera stabilizer uses infrared for better tracking

 and smartphones alike that is power by Artificial Intelligence or AI, along with some infrared technology on board.
 What makes the Taro T1 unique would be the stabilizer itself and the optional infrared tracking module.
 As it uses a sequential

 infrared tag and an infrared camera that tracks the environment or movements and then adjusts accordingly.
 The Taro can follow objects at up to 50 miles per hour, which is pretty impressive for a product like this and allows it to be used

 in a plethora of scenarios.
 And artificial intelligence is working behind the scenes to identify movement and then to adjust the shot.

 Taro, the Automated “Camera-Mate” with Auto-Tracking & Stabilizing Infrared Technology, Launches on Kickstarter

 Touted as every film maker's “automated camera mate,” Taro, the hands-free tracking stabilizer for smartphones and DSLR cameras that combines infrared technology and artificial Intelligence (AI) to follow moving targets, today launched on Kickstarter.

 The Taro smartphone ($199) and DSLR ($599) kits are now available as well its tracking module ($99), which can be used with existing Bluetooth stabilizers and updated with Taro’s auto-tracking technology.
-“In developing Taro, we’ve
+“In developing Taro, we’ve essentially

-module that contains an infrared camera, which work in tandem to rapidly identify which part of the frame is integral to a dynamic action sequence.
+contains an infrared camera, which work in tandem to rapidly identify which part of the frame is integral to a dynamic action sequence.

 stabilizer means you don't have to bug your friends to take videos of you anymore